softwarewolves/softwarewolves-doc/README.md

 * In case there is only one villager left next to the werewolf, the MC posts the following message to inform all players the werewolf has won the game:

         Oh no!
 Villagers do not outnumber werewolves anymore, so the werewolves know they are stronger and mount a daytime massacre and slaughter all remaining villagers! - The werewolves win.

+* In case a player votes for himself to be hanged, the MC posts the following error message:

+        <Playername>, you cannot be serious!
+You cannot hang yourself!
+Please vote again.

+* In case a player votes to hang a player that is already dead, the MC posts the following error message:

+        <Playername>, you can only vote for live players: <playername1>,<playername2>,…,<playernameN>